 In "The Life and Suffering of Sir Brante," players navigate a ruthless world in a narrative-driven RPG format, following a man who challenges the existing social order.
 The game is presented as a journal, with life-altering decisions and the struggle for freedom at its core.

-- Great story with deep worldbuilding and complex characters.
+Great story with engaging world-building and complex characters.

-- Stat requirements can be overly punishing, locking players out of choices due to minor mistakes.
+Stat requirements can lock players out of desired choices, leading to frustration.

 “Despite being produced by a small studio, I think this game easily surpasses AAA titles in a heartbeat with its storytelling and great world-building.”